 Hawaiian Airlines Lie-Flat First Class from Several Cities

-Flying Hawaiin Airlines is a great way to kick off a vacation to our 50th state – especially if you can score a lie-flat seat for the long flight to Hawaii.
+Flying Hawaiian Airlines is a great way to kick off a vacation to our 50th state – especially if you can score a lie-flat seat for the long flight to Hawaii.

 While most of Hawaiian's lie-flat seats are on its older Airbus A330-200 aircraft with a less comfy 2-2-2 seating arrangement, it still beats flying in a standard first-class recliner any day.

-But Hawaiian has something better on the way.
-The airline is getting several Boeing 787 Dreamliners this year.
-These planes will be equipped with a brand-new business class suite including fully enclosed doors and direct aisle access at every seat.
+But Hawaiian has something even better now.
+The airline got several Boeing 787 Dreamliners, equipped with a brand-new business class suite including fully enclosed doors and direct aisle access at every seat.

-Hawaiian will begin service with this new plane from San Francisco (SFO) to Honolulu (HNL) in April before shifting the aircraft to other routes from Los Angeles (LAX) and Phoenix (PHX).
+Hawaiian started service with this new plane from San Francisco (SFO) to Honolulu (HNL) in April before shifting the aircraft to other routes from Los Angeles (LAX) and Phoenix (PHX).
 You'll find the 787 Dreamliner on the following routes and dates, as of publication.

 During other months, Hawaiian still has lie-flat seats on these routes but they'll be aboard that older A330 aircraft.
 In the case of the LAX-HNL route, there are multiple flights per day so you'll want to choose your flight carefully if you're looking to fly the new suites aboard the 787.
 Look for the “individual suite” icon in Google Flights to verify.